Echo Show 8 (2nd Gen)(opens in new tab)

-While the Echo Show 10 (3rd Gen) is a fantastically advanced device and has a lot of advantages over the older Echo Show 8, I still feel like the Show 8 wins out as the better Alexa speaker for most people.
-The size of the Echo 10 (3rd Gen) is just too big for most of the places I'd want to put it in my home, while the 8 is just small enough to make sense in my spaces.
+While the Echo Show 10 (3rd Gen) is a fantastically advanced device and has a lot of advantages over the newer Echo Show 8 (2nd Gen), I still feel like the Show 8 (2nd Gen) wins out as the better Alexa speaker for most people.
+The Echo Show 10 (3rd Gen) size is just too big for most of the places I'd want to put it in my home, while the Echo Show 8 (2nd Gen) is just small enough to make sense in my spaces.
 While the rotating screen on the Echo Show 10 (3rd Gen) can be very useful and is respectful of your privacy since it isn't capable of facial recognition, I can certainly see how some people would be a little creeped out by it.
 With the same image resolution on a smaller screen, the pictures and videos are that much crisper on the Show 8.
+Plus, you're going to look just as good to the people you're chatting with on an Echo Show 8 (2nd Gen) as on an Echo Show 10 (3rd Gen) now that both devices have the same 13 MP camera.

 Meet me in the middle

 Not too big, not too little

-The Echo Show comes to a more natural size that's easier to place than the 10-inch Echo Show but still comfy enough to watch recipes and videos on.
+The Echo Show 8 (2nd Gen) comes to a more natural size that's easier to place than the 10-inch Echo Show but still comfy enough to watch recipes and videos on.

 More to show off